loguntsov/beam_storage/README.md

 BEAM-storage is inline fast key-value storage based on BEAM-compilation.
 It allows you use constant-like values everywhere.
-You can redefine them, but it is very slow operation.
-Because it you should recompile BEAM-module every time.
+You can redefine them, but it is very slow operation because you should recompile BEAM-module everytime.
 BEAM-module will be placed in memory.
 No files will generate.

 # Usage